Jacques Kallis: Home and away series against Australia (2008–09)

-Injuries continued achievement and records
+Injuries, continued achievement and records

 Kallis participated in the tour of the West Indies, in which he scored his 35th test cricket century.
 Kallis injured his neck during the 2010 Champions League Twenty20 playing for the Royal Challengers Bangalore and missed the Twenty20 and ODI series against Zimbabwe.
 He returned for the ODI series against Pakistan, scoring 66 before having to retire hurt with a cramp.
 He did, however, manage to lay the foundations for an eight-wicket victory.

-For his performances in 2010 and 2012, he was named in the Cricinfo IPL XI..
+For his performances in 2010 and 2012, he was named in the ESPNcricinfo IPL XI..

 In the same ODI Jacques Kallis scored his 129th ODI six, a record for a South African in the format.
 However, he picked up an injury and was a doubtful starter for the second ODI.
 In December 2010, on the 3rd day of the first test against India, Kallis scored his maiden double century, scoring 201* (not out).
 Kallis was selected by South Africa for the 2011 ICC Cricket World Cup.

 In the 2011–12 season, Kallis scored his second double century in Test cricket, reaching 224 in South Africa's first innings of the third Test of the home series against Sri Lanka.
 The Test was Kallis's 150th; he became the sixth player in history and the first South African to reach this milestone.
 After the series, former Indian captain Sourav Ganguly said that he considered Kallis to be the "most-effective player" in Test cricket.
 Brett Lee named Kallis as the best player in the world in an interview after their victory for Kolkata Knight Riders for his performance in IPL 2012 final against Chennai Super Kings.

 He played a crucial role in the qualification of the Royal Challengers Bangalore for the Champions League T20 during IPL-3 and later on played a crucial role in the triumph of Kolkata Knight Riders in IPL-5, scoring a total of 407 runs and taking 15 wickets.

+In August 2023, at the age of 47, Kallis played in the California Knights’ opening match in the US Masters T10.
+He scored an unbeaten 64 off 31 balls.